FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Failure Management

 \subsection{Failure Detection and Propagation}

 We had mentioned in Section \ref{using-multi} that we intercept the system calls used by the external MPI's server process to hide the failures in the external MPI environment.
 This allowed us to continue running the application as the external MPI library would not forcibly abort it.
-Another advantage of that interception interface is that we can also identify which processes have died.
-When the initial connections between our checkpoint coordinators and the MPI processes are created, the processes send some information about themselves, like their PIDs, that are stored in the coordinators.
-When a system call like waitpid, called by the external MPI library's server process to reap a failed child process, returns a failed process in the external MPI's server process, it is intercepted by our proxy library.
-This proxy library, loaded in the external MPI's server process's memory space, stores the information that would have been returned to the user had the interception not happened in a list.
-If parameters like WNOHANG are given as input demanding a non-blocking return, the return is made with the outputs indicating no failures.
-If the parameters demand a blocking return, the system call is made in a loop, with the failed inputs' outputs (the failed child PID in the case of waitpid) stored and excluded at each iteration.
-In each of these instances, the proxy library also establishes a connection to the coordinator running on its node and sends it the PID of the failed process.
-The coordinators propagate the information about the failed processes among themselves and then propagate them to the MPI processes.
-For system calls like a poll, there is no way for our proxy library to identify which specific processes have failed since it uses file descriptors as input.
+Another advantage of that interception interface is that we can also identify when a process has died.
+When a system call like waitpid is called by the external MPI library's server process, it is intercepted by our proxy library.
+At each failure, the proxy library also establishes a connection to the coordinator running on its node and informs it about the failure.
+For system calls like waitpid, the PID of the failed process is explicitly sent.
+For system calls like poll, there is no way for our proxy library to identify which specific processes have failed since it uses file descriptors as input.
 Therefore, we instead signal to the checkpoint coordinator that some miscellaneous process has failed, which is then verified by the coordinator by polling all the local MPI processes.
-When the application finishes or needs to abort due to both a computational and its replica process dying, the coordinator signals this back to the external MPI's server process (captured by the proxy library code).
-At that point, the proxy library code starts returning the appropriate return values by extracting them from the previously stored list.
+The coordinators propagate the information about the failed processes among themselves and then propagate it to the MPI processes.